gam3t3chelectronicshobbyhouse/BleedingBroadcaster/README.md

 Optional: Add a 75-ohm resistor in series with the wire.

-⚠️ This software is for diagnostic and testing purposes only and should only be used within legal radio frequency ranges and power levels in your country.⚠️
+⚠️ This software is for diagnostic and testing purposes only and should only be used within legal radio frequency ranges and power levels in your country.

 👨‍🔧 Created by